 Binge Eating Disorder

-Binge eating disorder is marked by recurrent episodes of uncontrolled consumption of large amounts of food—binge eating.
-In contrast to bulimia nervosa, there is no inappropriate compensatory behavior (such as self-induced vomiting).
-In a culture preoccupied with body image, the near-inevitable weight gain associated with binge eating triggers a great deal of anxiety that in turn can set off a cycle of dieting and overeating.
-Binge eating disorder affects between approximately one and four percent of the population, and is frequently associated with obesity.
+Binge eating disorder is marked by recurrent episodes of loss of control— or binge—eating.
+In contrast to bulimia nervosa, individuals with binge eating disorder do not utilize regular compensatory behaviors (such as self-induced vomiting).
+Binge eating disorder affects approximately one to four percent of the population, is as common in males and females and across the age-spectrum, and is frequently associated with obesity.

 Binge eating is associated with an array of behaviors, including: